project-flowstate/flowstate/docs/vision.md

 * Primary control scheme: **WASD movement + mouse cursor aiming**.
 * Manual aim is the default and the priority; controller support is intended, with conservative assist where appropriate.

-### Camera and aiming (primary case)
+### Camera and aim intent (presentation and input)

+Key terms:
+- **Aim Intent**: the player’s aiming meaning (e.g., “toward that direction”), independent of camera/UI; typically represented as Aim Direction.
+- **Aim Direction**: the direction the character is aiming, expressed in gameplay terms (not screen terms).
+- **Target Intent**: a chosen target entity (only for abilities that require one), separate from aim direction.

+Description:

 * The world is **3D** with an **overhead, tilted top-down** camera.
 * Primary case (player’s character alive and under control):
-  * The camera generally centers on the **character**, but offsets toward the **cursor** to show aim intent and increase forward visibility.
+  * The camera generally centers on the **character**, but may offset toward the player’s aim indicator (cursor on mouse/keyboard; aim-stick direction on controller) to increase forward visibility.
+  * This offset is a presentation aid, not a gameplay rule.
-  * The camera supports **edge panning**: moving the cursor near the screen edge shifts the camera in that direction.
+  * The camera supports edge panning (mouse), configurable offset, and constrained zoom.
-  * Cursor offset and edge panning are **user-configurable**, allowing players to tune comfort and information density.
-  * The player can **zoom** in/out within constrained bounds.
-  * The camera follows vertical character motion (e.g., jumps/falls), with vertical movement **bounded** to preserve readable framing.
+  * The camera follows vertical character motion, with vertical movement **bounded** to preserve readable framing.

-* Aiming is cursor-driven:
+* Aiming is intent-driven:
-  * The cursor represents an **aim point** in the world as viewed through the camera.
+  * Mouse/keyboard: the cursor expresses Aim Intent.
+  * Controller: the aim-stick expresses Aim Intent (already close to Aim Direction form).
+  * **Aim Direction is the default representation for aiming.** Some actions may additionally use an Aim Point as a helper reference.
+  * The authoritative simulation consumes **player intent** and applies game rules; it does not depend on cameras, cursors, screen space, or UI.

+* Aim Point (optional helper reference, when needed):
+  * Aim Point is a **client-side reference** used to express certain actions; it is not itself authoritative.
+  * Aim Point is never required to express basic aim intent; it exists only for actions that explicitly benefit from a point reference.
+  * Aim Point is derived from **Aim Surfaces** (designated ground-like surfaces used for stable aiming references) so it remains predictable in a 3D world with verticality.
+  * Occluders (walls/trees/props/characters) affect **outcomes and validity** (blocking, line-of-sight, collision), not the player’s aim meaning.
+  * If no Aim Surface is available (e.g., aiming over a gap/abyss), the client derives a predictable fallback reference to keep Aim Point stable.
+  * The authoritative simulation applies the ability’s explicit rules (range, line-of-sight, blocking, collision, etc.) to the player’s intent and any point reference the action provides.

+* Free-aim and target intent:
-  * Free-aim actions use an aim direction/point derived from the cursor relative to the character.
+  * Free-aim actions use Aim Direction directly (no target required).
-  * Target-required actions use **target-under-cursor** selection, subject to the ability’s rules.
+  * Target-required actions use **Target Intent**; the simulation validates whether the target is legal under the ability’s rules.
-* The cursor-derived aim point is understood relative to **playable space/surfaces** in the world, so aiming remains consistent even with verticality and complex geometry.

-#### Aim point resolution (cursor → world)

-The cursor represents the player’s intended aim direction.
-The simulation resolves a stable world-space **Aim Point** by tracing from the camera through the cursor into the world.

-Aim Ray (default):
-- The cursor generates a ray from the camera into the world.
-- The Aim Ray collides only with **Aim Surfaces** (ground-layer surfaces).
-It intentionally ignores characters, projectiles, spawned objects, walls, trees, and other occluders.
-- The Aim Point is the nearest intersection between the Aim Ray and Aim Surfaces.

-Why Aim Surfaces only:
-- This keeps aiming consistent and predictable in a 3D world with verticality.
-- Occluders (walls/trees/props) should affect whether an action is valid (line-of-sight, blocking), not where the player is “pointing” in the world.

-Fallback:
-- If the Aim Ray does not hit an Aim Surface, the Aim Point resolves to a reasonable fallback (e.g., projection onto a reference ground plane near the character), clamped to the action’s maximum range.

-Action validity (separate from Aim Point):
-- Whether an action can affect the Aim Point or a target is determined by action-specific validity rules (range, line-of-sight, collision/occlusion, etc.).
-- By default, line-of-sight is blocked by solid world geometry; exceptions must be explicit per ability.
+  * Target Intent is conceptually separate from Aim Point (a surface reference).

+- Different clients may capture aim differently (cursor vs aim-stick), but gameplay remains consistent because the simulation consumes intent—not camera or UI artifacts.

 ## Gameplay rules